-C. Standards of Performance for New Residential Wood Heaters (Subpart AAA) of Part 60 quality control (QA/QC) requirements for leak tests required by ASTM E2515-11, section 9.6.5.1 are not sufficient to provide assurance of the sampling system integrity.
-Additionally, the language of ASTM E2515-11, section 9.6.5.1 currently allows for averaging the PM results from a non-leaking sampling system with those from a leaking sampling system, which effectively reduces reported PM emissions by as much as half, rendering the test method inappropriate for compliance determination.
+The stipulations modify the post-test leak check procedures as well as add procedures for performing leak checks during a sampling run.
+The stipulations to ASTM E2515-11 are necessary as we have learned that the quality assurance/quality control (QA/QC) requirements for leak tests required by ASTM E2515-11, section 9.6.5.1 are not sufficient to provide assurance of the sampling system integrity.
+Additionally, the language of ASTM E2515-11, section 9.6.5.1 currently allows for averaging the particulate matter (PM) results from a non-leaking sampling system with those from a leaking sampling system, which effectively reduces reported PM emissions by as much as half, rendering the test method inappropriate for compliance determination.